Make multiple languages available for your site’s user interface

 Under the Site Administration group, click Language Settings.

 In the Alternate Language section, check the checkbox for the languages you want users to be able to use to display their user interfaces.
-In this illustration, the only language pack installed is French, so French is the only alternative language available for you to select.

 Now your users can change the display language for their personal use of the user interface.